 What school lunches look like around the world

-Children across the globe are offered a variety of foods to tuck into at lunchtime, and we’re looking at what school lunches around the world look like and how these differ in terms of nutrition and variety.
+Children worldwide can access various foods to tuck into at lunchtime.
+At ami Education, we’re looking at what school lunches look like worldwide and how these differ by nutrition and variety.

-Unlike the other countries in this list, lunch is considered the main meal of the day in Greece, which means pupils often eat lunch at home or bring a packed lunch into school and therefore, many schools don’t offer subsidized school lunches.
-However, schools that do serve lunch offer options such as baked chicken with orzo, cucumber and tomato salad, stuffed vine leaves and yoghurt with fruit for dessert.
+Unlike the other countries in this list, lunch is considered the main meal of the day in Greece, which means pupils often eat lunch at home or bring a packed lunch to school, and therefore, many schools don’t offer subsidised school lunches.
+However, schools that serve lunch offer options including baked chicken with orzo, cucumber and tomato salad, stuffed vine leaves and yoghurt with fruit for dessert.

-Research shows that receiving free or reduced-price school lunches reduce food insecurity, obesity rates, and poor health, and what sets Sweden apart from the other countries is the fact that since 1997, all children in the country have access to a free hot school lunch, which consists of a hot meal, salad buffet, bread and a drink, with vegetarians options available to all.
+Research shows that receiving free or reduced-price school lunches reduce food insecurity, obesity rates, and poor health.
+What sets Sweden apart from other countries is that since 1997, all children can access a free hot school lunch, which consists of a hot meal, salad buffet, bread and a drink, with vegetarian options available.

-Desserts and soft drinks, however, are not served, and options such as pizza and deep-fried food have been removed in recent years, with a focus on healthy and sustainable meal options such as meat or vegetable stew with potatoes, pasta with sauce, and knäckebröd, Sweden’s famous crispy bread.
+Swedish schools do not serve desserts and soft drinks.
+In recent years, they have removed options such as pizza and deep-fried food, focusing on healthy and sustainable meal options such as meat or vegetable stew with potatoes, pasta with sauce, and knäckebröd, Sweden’s famous crispy bread.

 (The Japan Guy)

-South Korea is another country known for its healthy school lunch offerings and emphasis on health education.
-Since pupils are encouraged to partake in various extracurricular activities after school, pupils need to be served healthy lunch options that will sustain them into the evening.
+South Korea is another country known for its healthy school lunch offerings and emphasises health education.
+Since pupils are encouraged to partake in various extracurricular activities after school, they need healthy lunch options to sustain them into the evening.
 Popular dishes include fried rice with tofu, kimchi, fish soup and mixed green vegetables.

-Last but certainly not least, America is a country famous for its plethora of junk food offerings and fast food outlets on every corner.
+Lastly, America is famous for its plethora of junk food offerings and fast food outlets on every corner.
 In US schools, the National School Lunch Programme provides low-cost or free school lunches to 31 million students at more than 100,000 schools per day, and meals must meet the nutritional standards based on the Dietary Guidelines for Americans.

 However, tight budgets and unhealthy school vendors have meant that lunches served in some US schools (but not all) are highly processed and lacking in fresh fruits and vegetables.
-These lunches often look like popcorn chicken with French fries, mashed potatoes, and for dessert, fruit cups and chocolate chip cookies.
+These lunches often look like popcorn chicken with French fries, mashed potatoes, fruit cups, and chocolate chip cookies for dessert.